nazmulb/unit_test/README.md

 # Unit Testing Framework

-This is a simple unit testing framework using `jest`.
+This is a simple unit testing framework using Jest.

 ### Overview: